mmarengo/jwst_offset/README.md

 stars (R Aqr and the PSF star respectively).
 This will provide appropriate constraints for the V3PA angle (and the observing time window) that will allow a safe target acquisition.

+The older notebook `r_miri_offsets.ipynb` is not currently used.
+It was developed to check the VLBI astrometry by propagating the astrometry from 2020 VLBI observations to the latest 2024 observations.

 ### Observing Parameters ###